Biography of The Venerable Bede

 Timeline of the Venerable Bede:

 Famous for popularising a new dating system, which began events from the birth of Christ.
 (Anno Domini or AD).

-680: Entered St. Peter’s Monastery at Monkwearmouth at the age of seven.
+680: Bede entered St. Peter’s Monastery at Monkwearmouth at the age of seven.

 686: The Venerable Bede went to Jarrow, where he spent much of the rest of his life.

-703: Ordained as a priest.
+703: He was ordained as a priest.
 Associated with the Monastery of St. Paul at Jarrow.
 Taught Greek, Latin Hebrew and Theology.

-Spent much of his time in prayer and writing.
-Wrote works on the lives of five abbots and 114 saints as well as several biblical commentaries, hymns, verses and books.
-Also works on astronomy, medicine, physical science and grammar.
+He spent much of his time in prayer and writing.
+He wrote works on the lives of five abbots and 114 saints as well as several biblical commentaries, hymns, verses and books.
+He also wrote works on astronomy, medicine, physical science and grammar.
 He made several commentaries on the Old and New Testaments and translated the Gospel of St. John into Anglo-Saxon just before his death.

 (836): The Synod of Aachen posthumously awarded him the title “Venerable”.